-DeepTrack is an agile deep learning model with comparable accuracy to best-in-class trajectory prediction algorithms but with much smaller model size and lower computational complexity suitable for embedded edge systems.
-The vehicle dynamics are encoded using ATCN instead of LSTM units in DeepTrack.
-ATCN utilizes depthwise convolution, thereby reducing the complexity of models both in terms of size and operations when compared with LSTMs.
-Our experimental results indicate that DeepTrack reduces the model size and complexity by at least 21.67\%, and 43.13\% compared to CS-LSTM, 22.37\%, and 43.75\% compared to CF-LSTM, and 22.84\%, and 12.61\% than STA-LSTM.
+DeepTrack is a deep learning model with comparable accuracy to best-in-class trajectory prediction algorithms but with a smaller model size and lower computational complexity.
+The vehicle dynamics are encoded using a TCN-based encoder instead of LSTM units in DeepTrack, and TCN utilizes depthwise convolution, thereby reducing the complexity of models in terms of size and operations compared with LSTMs.
+The results indicate that DeepTrack reduces the model size and complexity by at least 21.67\%, and 43.13\% compared to CS-LSTM, 22.37\%, and 43.75\% compared to CF-LSTM, and 22.84\%, and 12.61\% than STA-LSTM.
 The RMSE and displacement errors for DeepTrack are better or comparable to most state-of-the-art trajectory prediction algorithms using NGSIM dataset used in this manuscript.

-We plan to work on two aspects as future works: First, we believe tagging geological meta information will improve the performance of DeepTrack on multiple lanes changing.
-If the vehicle is near an exit, it is more likely to change lanes repeatedly.
-Secondly, both CF-LSTM and CS-LSTM downsampled the input history to reduce the LSTM complexity and have better training performance.
-Due to DeepTrack's replacement of LSTM with ATCN, we have no bounds anymore, so we can take advantage of a larger sample size to improve DeepTrack's performance.